 These are the BEST Places to Visit in Rome

-Why it’s so awesome: This site was first built around 500 BC but it was enlarged several times over the years by various Roman leaders including Julius Caesar and Augustus Caesar.
-It’s a large complex with lots of houses, cobblestoned streets and temples and exploring it could take all day!
+Why it’s so awesome: This site was first built around 500 BC but it was enlarged several times over the years by various Roman leaders of the Roman Empire, including Julius Caesar and Augustus Caesar.
+It’s a large complex with lots of houses, cobblestoned streets, and temples, and exploring it could take all day!

 Why it’s so awesome: This temple was built between 118 and 128 AD and was actually used as a burial site for some of Rome’s kings.
 It’s an architectural marvel and has often been called the world’s only architecturally perfect building.
 It’s also the best-preserved monument of imperial Rome, so if you want to understand this culture then you need to spend some time at this site looking at what they created.